nstack-io/docs/docs/guides/Android/Android-Rate-Reminder.md

 NStack gradle plugin will generate rate reminder actions.
 For this it requires `RateReminderActions.kt` file to be created.

-`./gralew generateRateReminderActions` will create `RateReminderActions` with methods which send events to nstack backend.
+`./gradlew generateRateReminderActions` will create `RateReminderActions` with methods which send events to NStack backend.
 App should call those methods when an event happens.

 App can check if dialog should be shown by calling `NStack.RateReminder.shouldShow()`.
 If the method returns true then the app should call `NStack.RateReminder.show(context)` in order to show the dialog.
 Dialog's text can be set before calling the method and the dialog can be styled by passing a style via `ContextThemeWrapper`. `show` method will return user's answer.
 If the answer is positive the app should take the user to the playstore page.
 If it's negative the app should go to feedback screen.